usdaud/algotradinglib.github.io/en/pedia/p/partial_least_squares.md

 ### Introduction to Partial Least Squares

-Partial Least Squares is fundamentally a dimensionality reduction technique, sharing some conceptual similarities with Principal Component Analysis (PCA) but with a unique approach.
+Partial Least Squares is fundamentally a [dimensionality reduction](../d/dimensionality_reduction_in_trading.md) technique, sharing some conceptual similarities with [Principal Component Analysis](../p/principal_component_analysis_(pca).md) (PCA) but with a unique approach.
 Unlike PCA, which focuses solely on capturing the variance in the predictors, PLS also takes the response variable into account, aiming to maximize the covariance between the predictors and the response.
 This makes PLS especially valuable in [predictive modeling](../p/predictive_modeling.md) and machine learning applications.

 ### The Mathematical Foundation of PLS